realworldocaml/book/book/json.md

 <link rel="import" href="code/json/yojson_safe.mli" part="1" />

-## Automatically Mapping JSON to OCaml Types {#automatically-mapping-json-to-ocaml-types data-type=sect1}
+## Automatically Mapping JSON to OCaml Types {#automatically-mapping-json-to-ocaml-types}

 The combinators described previously make it easy to write functions that extract fields from JSON records, but the process is still pretty manual.